 To find the highest slope within an area around a point, create a slope grid, assign NoData values to the grid outside the desired radius, and view the grid info.

 - Create the slope grid file.

 - Click Grids | Calculate | Calculus.

-- In the Grid Calculus dialog, select a map using your grid file from the Input Grid dropdown list, or click the Browse button to navigate to and select your grid file.
+- In the Grid Calculus dialog, click in the Input Grid dropdown list and select the map layer created using your grid file, or click the Browse button to navigate to and select your grid file.

 - Choose Terrain Modeling | Terrain Slope.